exclamaforte/contxt/README.md

 ## Features

 - Create isolated worktrees with dedicated branches and Python venvs
+- Launch Claude agents in worktrees with specific tasks
 - Open worktrees in VS Code with a single command
 - List and manage multiple projects and worktrees
 - Merge worktree branches back to main